 Vaginal birth is a major cause of stress urinary incontinence (SUI) in women.
 33% of women at postpartum complain of SUI and a significant number continue to suffer at five years were found to be dealing with SUI.

 Besides obstetric injury, any other chronic pressure can lead to stress incontinence.
 Obesity, chronic cough, lung disease, chronic constipation, and high-impact exercise can all cause stress incontinence.
 Radiation can cause stress incontinence by damaging and scarring the bladder and its support.
-Also certain people may be more likely to develop stress incontinence due to their genetic makeup.
+Also, certain people may be more likely to develop stress incontinence due to their genetic makeup.

-Non-surgical treatment options are used whenever possible to treat or improve results of surgical repair.
+Non-surgical treatment options are used whenever possible to treat or improve the results of surgical repair.
 Biofeedback is used to teach correct contractions of the pelvic floor muscles, and electrical stimulation is used to exercise muscles that are damaged and beyond the patient’s ability to contract.
 Biofeedback is effective in treatment for urinary incontinence.
-Treatment sessions usually are weekly for 6-8 weeks and last about ½ hour.
+Treatment sessions usually are weekly for 6-8 weeks and last about a ½ hour.

 As a urogynecologist, Dr. Tahery is an expert in diagnosing and treating urinary incontinence and related conditions.

 This patient is a 36 year old female with two uncomplicated vaginal deliveries, complained of stress urinary incontinence, pressure with exercise, and lack of sensation during intercourse.
 The before pictures show a gaping opening of the vagina, reflecting damage to the internal and external supportive structures, poor tone in the muscles and connective tissue supporting the bladder and the rectum.
 This patient underwent a sling operation, and a total reconstruction of the vaginal support tissue, as well as cosmetic repair of the vaginal opening.
 This patient was discharged home the same day of the operation and was back to work in one week.